 Keep in mind that the Keukenhof also includes various indoor flowers shows and exhibitions3, as well as a fine collection of art.
 There are activities and events, such as the 72st edition of popular Flower Parade (Bloemencorso) on April 13.

-The annual Bloemencorso (flower parade) — known as Bloemencorso Bollenstreek — is not the only flower pageant, but is one the oldest and largest in the world.
+The annual Bloemencorso (flower parade) — known as Bloemencorso Bollenstreek — is not the only flower pageant in the Netherlands, but is one the oldest and largest in the world.

 Get your Skip-The-Line Keukenhof Tickets here.

-- Largest garden is the Dubai Miracle Garden, but face it… Dubai cannot hold a candle to the Netherlands ↩
+- The world’s largest garden is the Dubai Miracle Garden, but face it… Dubai cannot hold a candle to the Netherlands ↩

 - This file is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license ↩

 - There are over 20 of these shows, at which renowned floral designers present wonderful creations that include the best flowers contributed by some 600 flower growers. ↩